-The Parties agree that there is mutual benefit to frequent communications about crime, civil disorder, Homeland Security and public safety issues which may have shared impact.
-Therefore, Parties will establish and maintain working relationships that support such communication.

-The Parties shall strive to visit each other's worksites annually, for guided familiarization tours consistent with local security needs and as feasible to conduct joint, pre-emergency planning and training drills.

-When planned events are foreseen to impact both jurisdictions (such as dignitary visits, Seahawks, and protests) the Parties agree to work together to develop/implement strategies for successful resolution.
-If the event is permitted through the City's special event permit process, the City may assist the Port in recovering associated costs.

-The Parties agree to develop agency specific event plans that will not negatively impact the resources of the other party.
+- A. The Parties agree there is mutual benefit to frequent communications about crime, civil disorder, Homeland Security and public safety issues which may have shared impact.
+Therefore, the Parties will establish and maintain working relationships that support such communication. - B. The Parties shall strive to visit each other's worksites annually, for guided familiarization tours consistent with local security needs and to conduct joint, preemergency planning and training drills as feasible. - C. When planned events are foreseen to impact both jurisdictions (such as dignitary visits, Seahawks, and protests) the Parties agree to work together to develop/implement strategies for successful resolution.
+If the City issues permits for such events is permitted through the City's special event permit process, the City may assist the Port in recovering associated costs. - D. The Parties agree to develop agency specific event plans that will not negatively impact the resources of the other party.
 If it becomes obvious that an agency specific event or event plan will negatively impact the other party, the Party that will be impacted will notify the other Party of the potential impacts.
 In such cases, the Parties agree to work together to mitigate the impacts.
-All reciprocal services performed to mitigate the impacts shall be rendered without reimbursement unless the Parties agree to reimburse each other.

-The Parties agree to review the contents of this Agreement every five (5) years or as requested by either party during the term of the ILA.
+All reciprocal services performed to mitigate the impacts shall be rendered without reimbursement unless the Parties agree to reimburse each other. - E. The Parties agree to review the contents of this Chapter every five (5) years or as requested by either party during the term of the ILA.